Preet594/players_csv/README.md

 ## Discussion

+From visualizing the individual players' total played hours versus their age and experience level, we found that
 - summarize what you found

+We expected that the data would show younger people and those with a higher experience level (Pro or Veteran) would have the greatest playing time.
 - discuss whether this is what you expected to find?

+Our findings...
 - discuss what impact could such findings have?

+These findings could lead us to ask...
 - discuss what future questions could this lead to?